nickbrandt/GitLab/doc/ci/merge_request_pipelines/pipelines_for_merged_results/merge_trains/index.md

 merge commits and pipelines.
 This means, merging immediately essentially wastes CI resources.

+## Cancelation of redundant pipelines

+When user merges a merge request immediately with on-going merge train, the train will be reconstructed for the new expected post-merge commit.
+In this case, the merge train would already have pipelines running on the old expected post-merge commit.
+These pipelines are redundant and will be canceled immediately.

 ## Troubleshooting

 ### Merge request dropped from the merge train immediately